ijeendu/ijeendu/README.md

 - 👋 Hi, I’m Ijeoma Ndu
 - 👀 Experienced in applying machine learning and data skills to solve complex problems that meet business requirements.
-- 🌱 Built and deployed several machine learning models across different domains using Python, Azure and GCP.
+- 🌱 Built and deployed several machine learning models across different domains using Python, Azure, AWS and GCP.
 - 💞️ Open to opportunities to lead/contribute to machine learning projects focused on solving human problems.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/ijeoma-ndu/)